Best vacuum cleaner in Australia 2025: top dust busters from Dyson, Samsung, Shark and more

 The Shark Stratos Cordless is the best vacuum if you need to tackle pet hair.
 It packs an impressive amount of power for a cordless model and boasts a few features that make it especially well suited to households with hairy pets (or indeed, hairy humans).
 The main floorhead – which is suitable for hard floors as well as carpet – is designed in such a way that it'll siphon hair off the brushroll as you clean, and direct it straight into the dust cup.
 This stops things getting clogged, while the built-in odor neutralizer keeps it all smelling fresh.

-We haven't tested the Australian version of the Shark Stratos Cordless, but we have tried the UK model, which is identical but with a different name.
+We haven't tested the ANZ version of the Shark Stratos Cordless, but we have tried the UK model, which is very similar (but has a slightly larger bin capacity), has a different name comes in a different colour scheme.

 Read our full Shark Stratos Cordless with Clean Sense IQ IZ862H review